rhitvik/Magnetic_Field_Pulse_Generator/README.md

 *A6211 Typical Application Circuit*
 <div align="left">

 The A6211 is a single IC switching regulator that provides constant-current output to drive high-power LEDs.
 It integrates a high-side N-channel DMOS switch for DC-to-DC step- down (buck) conversion.
-A true average current is output using a cycle-by-cycle, controlled on-time method.
+A true average current is an output using a cycle-by-cycle, controlled on-time method.

 * Supply voltage 6 to 48 V
 * True average output current control
-* 3 A maximum output over operating temperature range
+* 3 A maximum output over the operating temperature range
 * Cycle-by-cycle current limit
 * Integrated MOSFET switch
 * Dimming via direct logic input or power supply voltage